qdrant/landing_page/qdrant-landing/content/documentation/overview/qdrant-alternatives.md

 ## Planning to migrate?

-> We strongly recommend you use [Qdrant Tools](https://github.com/NirantK/qdrant_tools) to migrate from Qdrant to Pinecone.
+> We strongly recommend you use [Qdrant Tools](https://github.com/NirantK/qdrant_tools) to migrate from Pinecone to Qdrant.

 Migrating from Pinecone to Qdrant involves a series of well-planned steps to ensure that the transition is smooth and disruption-free.
 Here is a suggested migration plan: